 Although cataracts can happen at any age, any person who is blessed with long life will eventually develop a cataract.
 In fact, 3 million Americans undergo cataract surgery every year, making cataract surgery the most common surgical procedure in America.

 Although this procedure is safe, as with any medical procedure, the only guarantee that can be made is that your surgeon will do his or her absolute best to give you the most excellent vision possible.
-Some people may experience a longer recovery period for various reasons; it is your surgeon’s job to see you through it, no matter what.

 In order to restore vision, we must not only open a path for light to enter the eye—we must bend that light to a sharp focal point.
 When a cataract is removed, we are faced with the task of focusing light into the eye.
 To obtain a clear point of focus, a corrective lens is always required; this lens can be placed in front of the eye (as is the case with glasses), on the surface of the eye (a contact lens), or it can be implanted permanently inside the eye.

 Although ALL patients who undergo cataract surgery now receive an implanted lens, many patients ALSO require glasses to fine tune their vision as well.
 The reason for this is that the prescription in the implanted lens must be predicted BEFORE surgery.
 Once in the eye, the lens implant is permanent and cannot easily be changed!
 Although our predictions are fairly accurate, about 30% of the time, patients will need some further correction to see well enough to pass their driver’s’ test.
 Therefore, it is important that we develop a plan for how your vision will be fine-tuned after surgery.
 This plan may be as simple as the expectation of wearing glasses.
-However, if wearing glasses is something you would like to avoid, we do have options available to correct your vision with less dependence on glasses.
+However, if wearing glasses is something you would like to avoid, options exist to correct your vision with less dependence on glasses.

 In days gone by, cataract surgery was only done in cases of severe vision loss.
 The surgery was risky, required hospitalization for a week or more, and the recovery of vision could take months; even then, very strong glasses were usually required to see.
-Put simply, the operation was considered a success if the cataract was removed without loss of the eye!

 One of the most important factors in achieving a successful surgical result is for me as your surgeon to make sure that your expectations are within the realm of what I can provide using the available surgical techniques and technology at my disposal.